 Expert Analysis of a Real-Life WashU Supplemental Essay

-Now, let’s look at a real-life example WashU supplemental essay and break down how it works.
-This is specifically for the standard prompt, but the lessons apply equally to the Beyond Boundaries prompt.
+Now, let's look at a real-life example WashU supplemental essay and break down how it works.
+This essay was written in response to an older prompt ("Tell us about something that really sparks your intellectual interest and curiosity and compels you to explore more in the program/area of study that you indicated"), but the lessons apply equally to the current prompts.

 Here's the sample essay: